How to Enter the CASSIES

 d) How did you anticipate the Communication would achieve the Business Objectives?

-- Here you should describe a logical chain of cause and effect starting with who you were targeting, and what impressions/beliefs/attitudes you were seeking to change/instill, and how that would impact their subsequent behaviour as it related back to the client’s Business Objectives.
-For example, "The communication was to target Millennials in their leisure hours in order for them to see Brand X as part of their nights out with friends.
-By adding Brand X to their purchase repertoire we would see an increase in brand penetration".
+- Describe a logical chain of cause and effect starting with who you were targeting, and what impressions/beliefs/attitudes you were seeking to change/instill, and how that would impact their subsequent behaviour as it related back to the client’s Business Objectives.

 Section IV — The Work